2005 chestnut Grade Type mare

 Type of Rescue: Animal Control Surrender

 Valentine and three ponies were seized by Animal Control after a 5th horse on the property died due to neglect.
 The survivors all suffered from overgrown hooves, lice, malnutrition, enormous worm loads, and lack of dental care, causing painful ulcerations in their mouths.
 Valentine suffered a laceration over her right eye during transport.
 Our vet was able to stitch the wound cleanly, and Valentine won our hearts right there and then with her kind and calm demeanor during the process.
-She is a good-sized mare who seems quite gentle, but we can’t tell for sure if she was a riding horses in the past or not.
-Valentine was adopted in March 2021 along with Tilt, but due to unfortunate circumstances, both are again seeking homes as companions.
-Ideally, they would find a new home together as they are now bonded.
-Please fill out an adoption application if you are interested in one or both!
+She is a good-sized mare who is quite gentle, but we can’t tell for sure if she was a riding horses in the past or not.
+Valentine was adopted in March 2021 along with Tilt, but due to unfortunate circumstances, both had to return to SAFE and are seeking homes as companions.

 Tilt and Valentine are adopted together!
 We are happy when we find a home for one horse, but when we get to send off two together, destined to be BFF, that makes us ecstatic!
 Tilt (now Korra) and Valentine (now Callie) headed to their home with Sophia last month and the two both rolled 10 times when they were first arrived.
 We think that is a great horse stamp of approval!
 The property is amazing and they have plans to expand the horse area this spring.